Agricultural Soils Capability Assessment

 Department Review of Soils Assessments

-The department will use the services of a contracted soils professional to review and evaluate approximately 10% of submitted soils assessments, as funding permits, within 30 days of receipt of the assessment.
+The department will use the services of a contracted soils professional to review and evaluate approximately 10% of submitted soils assessments, as funding permits, within 30 days of the completeness check.
 Evaluations may include field checks, at the discretion of the department.
 Selected soils assessments will be those that indicate that a predominance of subject parcel soils are less productive than the NRCS Internet Soil Survey indicates, where one or more of the following apply:

 - A prior assessment by the soils professional under OAR 660-033-0030 and 0045 was determined not to be soundly and scientifically based;